 5. Hang herbs for a natural and fresh scent

 We might be tempted to use air fresheners in our kitchens so help eliminate any lingering food odors, but this can do more harm than good!
 Most common air fresheners contain harmful chemicals known as VOCs, which can dissolve into your air and cause health problems like eczema flare-ups, allergies, asthma, and headaches.

 A great natural alternative to air fresheners is hanging herbs around your kitchen.
 We recommend creating a bundle of pine, rosemary, thyme, sage, and a slice of dried orange tied together with a piece of twine for the perfect fresh kitchen scent.

-For more spring cleaning tips, be sure to follow @getawair on Instagram, Facebook and Twitter.
-Check back next week for our Healthy Bedroom Checklist.
+For more spring cleaning tips, be sure to follow us on Instagram @getawair and check out our Healthy Bedroom Cleaning Checklist.